Polymer/polymer-decorators/README.md

 Define a custom element.

-`tagname` is the name to register this element with.
-If omitted, the static `is` class property is used.
-Also sets the `is` property on the class if not already set.
+If `tagname` is provided, it will be used as the custom element name, and will be assigned to the class static `is` property.
+If `tagname` is omitted, the static `is` property of the class will be used instead.
+If neither exist, or if both exist but have different values (except in the case that the `is` property is not an own-property of the class), an exception is thrown.

 This decorator automatically calls [`customElements.define()`](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry/define)